TimekillerTK/nix-config/README.md

 ### From NixOS Installer (disko)

+0. (optional) If git is missing, run a nix-shell with `git`.
+   - `nix-shell -p git`
+1. Configure your Git username and email.
+   - `git config --global user.name "<username>"`
+   - `git config --global user.email "<email>"`
-1. Git clone this repository and `cd` into it:
+2. Git clone this repository and `cd` into it:
-   - `git clone https://github.com/TimekillerTK/nix-test && cd nix-test`
+   - `git clone https://github.com/TimekillerTK/nix-config && cd nix-config`
-2. Wipe disks with `wipefs`:
+3. Wipe the disk where you want to install NixOS with `wipefs`:
-   - `wipefs --all /dev/disk/by-id/....`
+   - `wipefs --all /dev/disk/by-id/<diskId>`
-3. Apply disko config to your disks (add `--dry-run` to test config first):
+4. Apply disko config to your disks (add `--dry-run` to test config first):
    - `sudo nix run github:nix-community/disko --extra-experimental-features "nix-command flakes" -- --mode disko ./hosts/<host>/disko.nix`
-4. Copy the repository to `/mnt` and `cd` into it:
+5. Copy the repository to `/mnt` and `cd` into it:
-   - `cp -r ../nix-test /mnt/nix-test && cd /mnt/nix-test`
+   - `cp -r ../nix-config /mnt/nix-config && cd /mnt/nix-config`
-5. Generate a `hardware-configuration.nix` and copy it to the `<host>` directory (where `disko.nix` is):
+6. Generate a `hardware-configuration.nix` and copy it to the `<host>` directory (where `disko.nix` is):
    - `nixos-generate-config --no-filesystems --root /mnt`
    - `cp /mnt/etc/nixos/hardware-configuration.nix ./hosts/<host>/.`
-6. Ensure that `./hosts/<host>/default.nix` is importing the generated `hardware-configuration.nix` in the `imports` section (!).
+7. Ensure that `./hosts/<host>/default.nix` is importing the generated `hardware-configuration.nix` in the `imports` section (!).
-7. Stage the `hardware-configuration.nix` file, so it's visible during the install:
+8. Stage the `hardware-configuration.nix` file, so it's visible during the install:
    - `git add .`
-8. Install the NixOS config for this host:
+9. Install the NixOS config for this host:
    - `nixos-install --no-root-password --flake .#<host>`
+10. Commit the `hardware-configuration.nix` file and push it to the repo:
+    - `git checkout -b "install-<host>"`
+    - `git commit -m "hardware-configuration.nix for <host>"`
+    - `git push`
+    - `git push --set-upstream origin "install-<host>"`

 ### With `deploy-rs`

-1. Ensure your **target host** `deployme.cyn.local` has NixOS installed, and has the following additional options defined in its `configuration.nix`:
+1. Ensure your **target host** `deployme.cyn.internal` has NixOS installed, and has the following additional options defined in its `configuration.nix`:

    ```nix
    {